Mission Statement of the ABAC at Bainbridge Nursing Program

 ADN Faculty Philosophy about Education

-The Bainbridge State College Associate Degree Nursing Program believes that in today’s world of nursing, education for adult learners should be centered on caring behaviors, communication, critical thinking, nursing process, client-centeredness, and professionalism.
-Nursing educators at Bainbridge State College strive to teach concepts which enable students to develop safe, competent, ethical, professional and personally responsible nursing practice.
+The ABAC at Bainbridge Associate Degree Nursing Program believes that in today’s world of nursing, education for adult learners should be centered on caring behaviors, communication, critical thinking, nursing process, client-centeredness, and professionalism.
+Nursing educators at ABAC at Bainbridge strive to teach concepts which enable students to develop safe, competent, ethical, professional and personally responsible nursing practice.

-The faculty believes that the Bainbridge State College Nursing Program contributes to communities by preparing nurses who are safe and competent for entry-level positions.
+The faculty believes that the ABAC at Bainbridge Nursing Program contributes to communities by preparing nurses who are safe and competent for entry-level positions.
 The faculty believes that learning is a partnership between the faculty, the student, and the client.
-The instructor’s role is to assist the student in clarifying concepts, problem solving, and developing individual strengths necessary for competent practice.
+The instructor’s role is to assist the student in clarifying concepts, problem-solving, and developing individual strengths necessary for competent practice.
 This process creates a social, cultural, and scientific awareness that manifests itself in responsible nursing practice within our communities.

-The Associate Degree Nursing Program is an integral part of Bainbridge State College.
+The Associate Degree Nursing Program is an integral part of ABAC at Bainbridge.
 The nursing faculty accepts the vision and core values of the institution and functions within its framework.
 The faculty regards the College’s mission statement as a unifying element of the institution and has developed the Philosophy and Conceptual Framework consistent with the stated Missions.

 Nursing Program Outcomes